reimagined/hacker-news-resolve/README.md

 `ChildrenComments` is implemented later, so delete its import and usage in JSX.

 Add the created container to [routes](./client/routes.js) with the `/storyDetails/:storyId` path.

-In the `client/reducers/` directory, create [storyDetails](./client/reducers/storyDetails.js) reducer.
-Add it to the [root reducer export](./client/reducers/index.js).

 Uncomment import of `viewModels` and add in into `resolveMiddleware(viewModels)` in the [client/store/index.js](./client/store/index.js) file.